Crazz-Zaac/yugantar/ProjectJournal.md

 - Updated `user_schema` for not allowing users to update `access_roles` and `cooperative_roles`.
 Only admin has that right to change
 - Updated `SMTP` related configurations
 - Renamed `endpoints/user_login.py` to `endpoints/auth.py` as it is only responsible to token creation

 ---

+## 2025-11-01

+- Team meeting

+- Feedbacks:

+  - Expense Policy
+    - Meeting expense
+  - Investment Policy

+    - invested by
+    - asset
+    - amount
+    - return (monthly / weekly)
+    - REQUEST FOR INVESTMENT

+  - Cooperative Roles
+    - gets notified for all the financial activities
+  - Secretary / Treasurer
+    - Moderator
+      - Send EMail
+      - Report generate
+  - President
+    - Approves loan
+  - ADMIN

+    - Role assignment
+    - Full IT department
+    - Renew password every 6 months

+  - Loan
+    - Request loan -> Treasurer check -> notify President -> President approves loan

+---

+## 2025-11-02

+- Working with loan model

+### Policy Management

+- Policies are versioned (effective_from/effective_to)
+- Only one active policy at a time
+- Historical policies retained for auditing

+### Loan Creation

+1. Fetch active policy
+2. Validate loan against policy rules
+3. Snapshot policy values into loan
+4. Store reference to policy (loan_policy_id)

+### Loan Modification

+- Policy changes don't affect existing loans
+- Renewals may use current policy or keep original
+- All changes are audited

+---

+## 2025-11-07

+- Enums should be explicitly created in alembic migrations (`alembic/env.py`)

+  - First define the enum
+  - Create it
+  - Set the type of the respective column to this enum type
+  - Use `postgresql_using`

+- Created `deposit_policy` and `loan_policy`
+- Defined the relationship between `deposit_model` and `deposit_policy`, `loan_model` and `loan_policy`

+---